zzzprojects/docs/entityframework.net/pages/model/ef-database-first.md

 In the Entity Framework, the Database First Approach provides an alternative to the Code First by creating POCO classes from the existing database.

  - Database first approach is used when a database is ready; then Entity Framework will complete its duty and create POCO entities for you
- - If you already had a designed database and you don't want to do extra efforts, then you can go with this approach.
+ - If you already had a designed database and you don't want to make extra effort, then you can go with this approach.
  - You can modify the database manually and update the model from a database.
  - So, we can say, entity framework can create your model classes based on tables and columns from the relational database.